in

 For such reasons, the Tokyo fire department has even published an online guide that describes everything you might need to say during such emergencies.

-If you can’t speak or understand Japanese pay special attention to this part of the guide to what to know before visiting a doctor in Japan!
+If you can’t speak or understand Japanese pay special attention to this part of the guide to what to know before visiting a doctor in Japan as a tourist!

 If you live in a relatively large city like Osaka or Tokyo, finding a doctor that can communicate in English shouldn’t be a problem.
 These doctors often tend to publish a website in English as well.